Does Canvas Track Tabs: Monitor Open Browsers or Switch?

 IP Tracker

-Every internet connection has an IP tracker which can be used to reveal the browser you are using and the location you are at.
+Every internet connection has an IP tracker, which can reveal the browser you are using and your location.

-An IP tracker can not only approximate the location of a user but also reveal how people interact with different web pages.
+An IP tracker can approximate a user’s location and reveal how people interact with different web pages.

 Tracking Cookie